Updated January 18, 2023

 Site Reliability Engineering

-Site reliability engineering (SRE) is Google’s approach to service management, introduced in a book of the same name.
+Site Reliability Engineering (SRE) is Google’s approach to service management.
 It is a post-production set of practices for operating large systems at scale, with an engineering focus on operations.

 SRE is “what happens when you ask a software engineer to design an operations function.”
 It is both a role and set of practices that have attracted the interest of large enterprises as an adjunct to agile teams and DevOps automation practices.